How to Properly Set Up Google Analytics for Ecommerce Success

 On-site search analytics can help you uncover insights about the products and services your shoppers are interested in.
 You might discover that searches for a particular item have ramped up over the past couple of weeks and upon closer inspection, you’ve also noticed an uptick in the number of units sold for that particular item.
 Since there’s an active interest in this item, you might decide to feature it directly on your homepage so more shoppers can easily find the product.

-From the report above we can see that less than 0.01% of visitors to the Merchandise Store used the site search and for those searchers, the most popular search term was “gopher.”
+From the report above we can see that less than 0.01% of visitors in the Merchandise Store used the site search and for those searchers, the most popular search term was “gopher.”

 Tip #3.
 Tap into the greater suite of Google tools